Know Your Sweepers: 3 Types of Power Sweeping Equipment | 1-800-SWEEPER

 Regenerative Air Sweeper Truck

-Similar to a vacuum street sweeper truck in that air is the vehicle for removal, but without the exhaust, as the dust separator cleans the air which is then returned to the pick-up head via a closed loop cycle.
+Similar to a vacuum street sweeper truck, in that air is the vehicle for removal, but without the exhaust, as the dust separator cleans the air which is then returned to the pick-up head via a closed loop cycle.
 The regenerative air power sweeping system is best at cleaning up finer debris particles on good quality paved surfaces compared to either mechanical or vacuum sweepers.
 This would make them the best choice for routine residential, business, commercial or industrial street sweeping with good pavement quality and where fugitive dust must be minimized and/or where mandated environmental regulations must be complied with.

 Used For: Commercial & Industrial Fugitive Dust Control Sweeping, Municipal Street Sweeping, Parking Lot Sweeping, Warehouse Sweeping